upstash/degree-guru/README.md

 ```

 Under the `crawler` section, there are two sections:
-- `start_urls`: denotes a list of urls which are the urls our crawler will start searching from
+- `start_urls`: denotes a list of urls which are the urls our spider will crawling searching from
 - `link_extractor`: denotes a dictionary which will be passed as arguments to [`scrapy.linkextractors.LinkExtractor`](https://docs.scrapy.org/en/latest/topics/link-extractors.html).
 Some important parameters are:
     - `allow`: Only extracts links which match the given regex(s)
     - `allow_domains`: Only extract links which match the domain(s)